-- Complete the employer paperwork to be submitted to the FMA; - Determine the amount paid for SDCB services within the State's approved limits (Range of Rates, 9.A.9.22.1); - Schedule the provision of SDCB services; - Specify service provider qualifications of the SDCB member's choice, consistent with the qualifications specified in the SDCB rules and the Manual; - Specify how SDCB services are provided, consistent with the SDCB rules and the Manual; - Identify potential SDCB service providers and vendors and refer them to the FMA for enrollment; - Arrange to have potential SDCB service providers paid for the approved SDCB services by ensuring that all proposed SDCB employees and service providers complete all FMA required paperwork, including a CBC when necessary.
+- Complete the employer paperwork to be submitted to the FMA; - Determine the amount paid for SDCB services within the State's approved limits (Range of Rates, 9.22.1); - Schedule the provision of SDCB services; - Specify service provider qualifications of the SDCB memberMember's choice, consistent with the qualifications specified in the SDCB rules and the Manual; - Specify how SDCB services are provided, consistent with the SDCB rules and the Manual; - Identify potential SDCB service providers and vendors and refer them to the FMA for enrollment; - Arrange to have potential SDCB service providers paid for the approved SDCB services by ensuring that all proposed SDCB employees and service providers complete all FMA required paperwork, including a CBC when necessary.
 Payment for approved SDCB services and related goods cannot be made until all necessary and required paperwork is successfully completed and approved by the FMA; - Review, approve and submit SDCB provider timesheets to the FMA within established timeframes.
 Timesheets must be submitted to the FMA electronically through FOCoSonline.
-The member's MCO shall approve an exception to the online timesheet requirement if the member is unable to submit timesheets electronically.
-Failure to submit SDCB provider timesheets within the required timeframes will result in SDCB providers not being paid in accordance with the employee payroll schedule;
+The memberMember's MCO shall approve an exception to the online timesheet requirement if the memberMember is unable to submit timesheets electronically.
+Failure to submit SDCB provider timesheets within the required timeframes will result in SDCB providers not being paid in accordance with the employee payroll schedule; - Review, approve and submit payment requests, according to the SDCB care plan, for approved SDCB services and related goods identified in the approved SDCB care plan.
+The SDCB member Member / EOR must submit a PRF to the FMA and an invoice or receipt from a SDCB vendor for any item he/she has an approved SDCB goal and budget to purchase; and